Grain trade: 20th century changes

-In the 1920s and 1930s, farmers in Australia and Canada reacted against the pricing power of the large grain-handling and shipping companies.
+During the Great Depression, farmers in Australia and Canada reacted against the pricing power of the large grain-handling and shipping companies.
 Their governments created the Australian Wheat Board and the Canadian Wheat Board as monopsony marketing boards, buying all the wheat in those countries for export.
 Together, those two boards controlled a large percentage of the world's grain trade in the mid-20th century.
 Additionally, farmers' cooperatives such the wheat pools became a popular alternative to the major grain companies.

 At the same time in the Soviet Union and soon after in China, disastrous collectivization programs effectively turned the world's largest farming nations into net importers of grain.

 By the second half of the 20th century, the grain trade was divided between a few state-owned and privately owned giants.
 The state giants were Exportkhleb of the Soviet Union, the Canadian Wheat Board, the Australian Wheat Board, the Australian Barley Board, and so on.
 The largest private companies, known as the "big five", were Cargill, Continental, Louis Dreyfus, Bunge, and Andre, an older European company not to be confused with the more recent André Maggi Group from Brazil.

 In 1972, the Soviet Union's wheat crop failed.
 To prevent shortages in their country, Soviet authorities were able to buy most of the surplus American harvest through private companies without the knowledge of the United States government.
-This drove up prices across the world, and was dubbed the "great grain robbery" by critics, leading to greater public attention being paid by Americans to the large trading companies.
+This drove up prices across the world, and was dubbed the "great grain robbery" by critics.
+Subsequently, Americans paid greater attention to large trading companies.

 By contrast, in 1980, the US government attempted to use its food power to punish the Soviet Union for its invasion of Afghanistan with an embargo on grain exports.
-This was seen as a failure in terms of foreign policy (the Soviets made up the deficit on the international market), and negatively impacted American farmers.
+This was seen as a failure in terms of foreign policy and negatively impacted American farmers.